-Submitted by jur428 on Tue, 03/05/2019 - 11:55 Academic Integrity Promoting expectations Ensuring fairness and consistency Breadcrumb Home Current Students Integrity Academic Integrity Committee Mission The Eberly College of Science Academic Integrity Committee is made up of faculty and students from the Eberly College of Science.
+Submitted by jur428 on Tue, 03/05/2019 - 11:55 Academic Integrity Promoting expectations Ensuring fairness and consistency Breadcrumb Current Students Academic Integrity Academic Integrity Committee Expand All Mission The Eberly College of Science Academic Integrity Committee is made up of faculty and students from the Eberly College of Science.
 The Committee's purpose is to: promote expectations for academic integrity consistent with University policy; ensure fairness and consistency in processes and outcomes; review and settle all contested cases in which academic sanctions are applied; and record all cases of academic dishonesty within the College.
 Contact the committee Penn State students and faculty may contact the Eberly College of Science Academic Integrity Committee for information about academic integrity and the College and University policies and procedures.
 Eberly College of Science faculty are asked to report resolved cases of academic dishonesty for record-keeping by the Committee.
 Students and faculty may contact the Committee concerning contested cases, which the Committee will review.
-To contact the committee send an email to: firstname.lastname@example.org Academic Integrity Resources Academic Integrity Links Eberly College Science Academic Integrity Policy Eberly College of Science Statements for Syllabi Penn State Policy on Academic Integrity Penn State Academic Integrity Procedures Academic Integrity and Plagiarism-Definitions and Resources "Preventing Academic Dishonesty" (Chapter from Tools for Teaching by Barbara Gross Davis; Jossey-Bass Publishers: San Francisco, 1993) Excellent resource on general strategies for encouraging honesty on exams, papers, and avoiding plagiarism.
+To contact the committee send an email to: firstname.lastname@example.org Academic Integrity Resources Academic Integrity Links Penn State Keep Teaching information on Academic Integrity Eberly College Science Academic Integrity Policy Eberly College of Science Statements for Syllabi Penn State Policy on Academic Integrity Penn State Academic Integrity Procedures As of April 2021, the college has begun to use an on-line system for academic integrity cases.
+Please use https://ai.la.psu.edu/ to initiate an academic integrity claim.
+Academic Integrity and Plagiarism-Definitions and Resources "Preventing Academic Dishonesty" (Chapter from Tools for Teaching by Barbara Gross Davis; Jossey-Bass Publishers: San Francisco, 1993) Excellent resource on general strategies for encouraging honesty on exams, papers, and avoiding plagiarism.
 "Discouraging Plagiarism" (Indiana University) "Anti-Plagiarism Strategies for Research Papers" By Robert Harris.
 Focuses on encouraging students "to value the assignment and to do their own work".
 "Information about Copyright and Fair Use" Penn State iStudy for Success learning tutorial.
 "Plagiarism Resource Site" (collaborative project from Colby College, Bates College, and Bowdoin College) "Citation, Documentation, and Footnotes" (Southwest Missouri State University Libraries).
 Excellent collection of on-line resources.